 Fuel loading was also estimated for each of the locations adjacent to watercourses being considered for fuel treatment as part of the fuel break development.
 Six of the eight watercourses considered had moderately high to very high fuel loads and the preparers stated that "the elevated unbroken block of higher fuel quantities and connectivity lead to the expectation that fire momentum and severity will be greater as it burns up the draw than would be expected in upland areas," also citing the "chimney effect" on other watercourses.
-These assessments resulted in widening the proposed area on three of the eight watercourses to ensure functionality of the fuel break (Mitzel, 2014).
+These assessments resulted in widening the proposed area for the fuel break on three of the eight watercourses to ensure functionality of the fuel break (Mitzel, 2014).

-Figure 2 shows vegetation burn severity estimates for the 2012 Ponderosa Fire footprint based on the Composite Burn Index (CBI).
+The map below shows vegetation burn severity estimates for the 2012 Ponderosa Fire footprint based on the Composite Burn Index (CBI).
 The CBI is a moderate-resolution "landscape perspective of entire burned regions" based on visual assessments of large plots.
 These assessments track burn severity using the "magnitude of ecological change caused by fire" (Key & Benson, 2006).
-In many locations, high severity fire impacts correspond closely with riparian corridors, representing significant threats to water quality.
+In many locations, the corridors of high severity fire impacts correspond closely with riparian corridors, mirroring the sentiments expressed in the LiNe THP.
 These areas can be seen outlined in black.
-Additionally, figure 1 shows an example of a severely burned riparian corridor "wicking" the fire through irrigated pasture in the Ponderosa Fire.